-If your clothing is feeling tighter than it used to, these 10 safe and healthy weight loss tips will enable you to lose weight consistently without harming your health.
+These 10 safe and healthy weight loss tips will enable you to lose weight consistently without harming your health.

 Any weight lost through this type of diet is usually quickly regained.
 And, the longer you follow the diet, the greater the risk is that your health will suffer.

 Losing weight and maintaining weight loss is a lot easier if you exercise regularly.
 Physical activity speeds up the metabolism, enabling you to burn more calories.
-Done regularly, it can help you to maintain and increase your lean body mass, which in turn will boost the number of calories you burn.
+Done consistently, it can help you maintain and increase your lean body mass, which will boost the number of calories you burn.

 10 Safe and Healthy Weight Loss Tips That Work